canro91/canro91.github.io/_posts/2023-03-06-NullableOperatorsAndReferences.md

 ## 1. C# Nullable Operators

-C# has introduced new operators to simplify our null checks: `?.`, `??`, and `??=`.
+C# has three operators to simplify our null checks: `?.`, `??`, and `??=`.
 These operators don't prevent us from having `null` in the first place, but they help us to easily write our null checks.

 ### Without Nullable Operators